dideler/notes/README.md

 # notes

-public subset of my personal notes, for sharing
+unorganised public subset of my personal notes, for quick and dirty sharing